iamericfletcher/awesome-admin-learning-resources/contributing.md

 Have a favorite piece you're not seeing here?
 Want to contribute?
 Make a [pull request (PR)](https://github.com/iamericfletcher/awesome-admin-learning-resources/pulls)! 😄

+If you are not comfortable with creating a GitHub account and initiating a PR, please feel free to email your properly formatted contributions to <EricFletcher3@gmail.com>.

 - Before creating a PR, you should ensure that:

   1. Your suggestion is related to the `Administrative Professional` field.
 This list is meant for the curation of the best resources, not everything.